Morus alba: Toxicity

 Tests on laboratory rats have not found mulberry extract to present significant toxicity.

 According to a coroner's report, Lori McClintock, wife of US politician Tom McClintock, died in December 2021 from dehydration due to gastroenteritis caused by "adverse effects of white mulberry leaf ingestion"; the leaf is used as a dietary supplement or herbal remedy for weight loss and diabetes.
+However, many experts questioned this conclusion, citing numerous safety studies.

 Uses

-White mulberry leaves are the preferred feedstock for silkworms, and are also cut for food for livestock (cattle, goats, etc.) in areas where dry seasons restrict the availability of ground vegetation.
+Leaves

+White mulberry leaves are the preferred feedstock for silkworms (Bombyx mori), and sericulture was therefore one of the main reasons of the expansion of the cultivation of this tree.
+White mulberry are also cut to feed livestock (cattle, goats, etc.) because of its interesting properties.
+Mulberry could be an interesting alternative for fodder production as it is rich in protein and energy, and has a high degree of digestibility, in addition to being a fast and vigorous growing plant.
+Furthermore, the polyphenolic content of the leaves could have a positive impact on animals health and at the same time reducing their methane emissions.

 The leaves are prepared as tea in Korea.
-The fruit are also eaten, often dried or made into wine.
+In Asia leaves are also consumed for medical purposes, which are used as an anti-hyperglycemic supplement for diabetes patients.
+In traditional Chinese medicine, bark, leaves and the fruits are used to treat fever, lower blood pressure, protect liver damage, improve eyesight, and facilitate discharge of urine.

+Fruits

+The fruit are also interesting for human consumption.
+They can be eaten fresh, and they are appreciated for their sweet taste, but the fragile skin of the fruits makes storage and marketing difficult.
+Nevertheless, the fruit can be processed in several ways to ensure its preservation, such as dried, made into syrups, wines or spirits.
+For example, in Azerbaijan, where the mulberries are part of the culture, the fruits are transformed into a dense syrup called "doshab" or "bakmaz"; or transformed into a potent liqueur, called tTut araghi".
+In China the fruits are transformed into a paste called sangshengao, which is used to make tea.

+Wood

+In India, mulberry wood is used to make sports equipment, furniture, household utensils and agricultural implements.

+Landscaping

 For landscaping, a fruitless mulberry was developed from a clone for use in the production of silk in the U.S. The industry never materialized, but the mulberry variety is now used as an ornamental tree where shade is desired without the fruit.

-A weeping cultivar of white mulberry, Morus alba 'Pendula', is a popular ornamental plant.
+White mulberry, Morus alba 'Pendula', is used as an ornamental plant.
 It was planted at several grand stations built along the Lackawanna Railroad in New Jersey during the late 1800s and early 1900s.
-The species has become a popular lawn tree across the desert cities of the southwestern United States, prized for its shade and also for its cylindrical berry clusters composed of sweet, purplish-white fruits.
-The plant's pollen has become problematic in some cities where it has been blamed for an increase in hay fever.
+The species is a lawn tree across the desert cities of the southwestern United States, prized for its shade and also for its cylindrical berry clusters composed of sweet, purplish-white fruits.
+The plant's pollen is problematic in some cities where it has been blamed for an increase in hay fever.

-Medicinal

-Various extracts from Morus alba including kuwanon G, moracin M, steppogenin-4′-O-β-D-glucoside and mulberroside A have been suggested as having a variety of potentially-useful medical effects.
-Cyanidin-3-O-beta-ᴅ-glucopyranoside and Sanggenon G extracted from Morus alba were studied in animal models for some effects on the central nervous system, but clinical trials are necessary to confirm the effects.

-Morus alba is a traditional Chinese medicine that contains alkaloids and flavonoids that are bioactive compounds.
-Studies on animal models and human cell lines suggest that these compounds may help reduce high cholesterol, obesity, and stress.

-In popular culture

-In the 14th century Chinese historical novel Romance of the Three Kingdoms, the big morus alba tree is said to be in Liu Bei's house.

-1986 Korean erotic film Mulberry is about a woman who picks mulberry leaves to feed silkworms.